RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

     cc = CC_CBS_Theory(elements=["N"], cardinals = [2], basisfamily="cc") # This is a CCSD(T)/cc-pVDZ calculation
     Singlepoint(theory=cc, fragment=N2)

-The convergence of the explicitly correlated CCSD(T)-F12 calculations using the cc-pVDZ-F12, cc-pVTZ-F12 and cc-PVQZ-F12 basis sets shows a considerably improvement, seemingly converging much faster to the CBS limit.
+The convergence of the explicitly correlated CCSD(T)-F12 calculations using the cc-pVDZ-F12, cc-pVTZ-F12 and cc-PVQZ-F12 basis sets shows a considerable improvement, seemingly converging much faster to the CBS limit.
 Note, however a caveat: F12 basis sets of the same cardinal number (e.g. cc-pVDZ-F12 vs. cc-pVDZ) are generally larger in size and the F12 correction also comes with considerable overhead.
 The F12 calculations were performed like this: